sengthaite/sengthaite.github.io/_posts/2022-11-18-programming-challenges.markdown

 25. Write a translator program to translate swift in Khmer to swift in English.
 26. Write a UI like development in CLI.
 27. Cross-compiling the swift program to different architecture.

+#### Git source code management

+1. Push a project to different servers.